-This CLUNK can show up after you experience one huge CLUNK of a painful event – or enough little CLUNKS of an obvious pattern of painful events – that you can no longer deny there is some self-sabotaging behavior to be examined.
+This CLUNK can show up after you experience one huge CLUNK of a painful event.
+Or it can show up with little CLUNKS if you’re experiencing a pattern of painful events.
+After a pattern of pain, it becomes harder to deny there is some self-sabotaging behavior to be examined.

-The CLUNK then creates a helpful wake up call – followed by an inner willingness to explore what can be done differently.
-The CLUNK inspires you to OWN your self sabotaging role in your life – so you can then DIS-OWN the self-sabotaging behavior.
+These CLUNKs then create a helpful wake up call – followed by an inner willingness to explore what can be done differently.

-The CLUNK is what allows you to create a POSITIVE EXPLANATORY STORY for all the pain you’ve been through – so you can create new POSITIVE BELIEFS AND HABITS!
+Also…these CLUNKs are what allow you to create a POSITIVE EXPLANATORY STORY for all the pain you’ve been through – so you can create new POSITIVE BELIEFS AND HABITS!

-Or a CLUNK can come from seeing a pattern in someone else – then CLUNK – recognizing their self sabotaging behaviors as your own.
+Or CLUNKs can come from seeing a pattern in someone else – then CLUNK – recognizing their self sabotaging behaviors as your own.